spsforks/QB64-Wiki/SQR.md

 ## Example(s)

-*Example 1:* Finding the hypotenuse of a right triangle:
+Finding the hypotenuse of a right triangle:

 ```vb